IBM/cloud-native-starter-security-workshop/workshop/README.md

 xxx **UNDER CONSTRUCTION** xxx

-In this workshop you'll learn how get startet with Application Security from two perspectives.
+In this workshop you will learn how to get started with Application Security from two perspectives:

-* Platform configurations
+* Platform security
 * Authentication and Authorization implementation

 The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.

-The workshop shows how to leverage application security with authentication and authorization via Keycloak on a sample Quarkus application, and how to apply security provided by the platform with IBM Cloud.
+The workshop shows how to leverage application security with authentication and authorization via Keycloak on a sample Quarkus application, and how to apply security provided by the platform with IBM Cloud and Istio.

 The workshop uses a sample application to demonstrate security functionality.
-The sample application displays links to articles and author information.
+It displays links to articles and author information.

 The following screenshot shows the web application, you have to logon to see the list of articles.